Drastyn/vue-rails-gallery/README.md

 # vue-laravel-images

-A simply practice Gallery maked with VueJS and Laravel 8 (API Rest).
+A simply practice Gallery maked with VueJS and Rails 6 (API Rest).

+## Changes

+The only diffrence with the Laravel version is the is the response for index of images and the form data (the request) for send a new image to the API (maked in Rails 6 in this case)

 ## Project setup
 ```